-Regional Human Rights and Equity Committees will want to outreach and mobilize on issues of concern to working equity-seeking groups with:
+Regional Women's Committees will want to outreach and mobilize on issues of concern to working women with:

-- Regional human rights and regional equity committees of local sister unions - Human rights and equity committees of district labour councils - Human rights and equity committees of provincial federations of labour
+- Regional women's committees of local sister unions - Women's committees of district labour councils - Women's committees of provincial federations of labour

-COALITION BUILDING
+COALITION-BUILDING

-Regional Human Rights and Equity Committees are part of a larger social justice movement.
-At the national, regional, and local levels there are many organizations and groups actively seeking social, economic, and political justice for equity-seeking groups.
-By making links with these organizations, Regional Human Rights and Equity Committees become part of a broader, stronger power base and mutual support network.
+Regional Women's Committees are part of a larger women's rights movement.
+At the national, regional, and local levels there are many organizations and groups actively seeking social, economic, and political justice for women.
+By making links with these organizations, Regional Women's Committees become part of a broader, stronger power base and mutual support network.